Emily Allen - Community Liaison

 This trivia style power point was designed to help you understand your rights and responsibilities as a resident of Fort Collins.
 Questions are based on ordinances, myths and tips for living off campus.
 Click here to challenge your rental knowledge.
-Leases and Housing (PDF 283KB) City Codes and Ordinances (PDF 521KB) Roommates, Parties, and Neighbors (PDF 1.2MB)
+Leases and Housing (283KB) City Codes and Ordinances (521KB) Roommates, Parties, and Neighbors (1.2MB)

 Guide to Living Off Campus

 This handbook was created to help you make a successful transition in your move from the residence halls to the neighborhoods of Fort Collins.
 By reading through these pages, you will gain a clear understanding of city codes and ordinances unique to Fort Collins.
 Additionally, you will be provided with tips on leases, parties, and healthy room-mating.
 Living Off Campus Handbook (5.6MB)

 On this one evening of the year police, students, neighbors, and CSU and City staff team together to go door to door in the neighborhoods educating tenants and residents on City ordinances, good neighboring, and nuisance behaviors.
 Last year over 2000 contacts were made.
 This is a tremendously positive and collaborative event.